I Hate Boys: Critical reception

 "I Hate Boys" received mixed reviews from music critics.
 In a positive review, Leslie Simon of MTV Buzzworthy wrote that the track is "a fun, highly synth-pop gum-smacking, girls-night-out rally anthem."
 Melinda Newman of HitFix called it a "pure pop infectious silliness."
 Mesfin Fekadu from The Boston Globe praised the song, writing, "The male-bashing 'I Hate Boys' has the right mix of energy and sass that Aguilera somewhat lacks throughout the album."
 The Scotsman wrote that the song is an "electro glam" that has "throwaway fun."
 Allison Stewart from The Washington Post referred to it as a "tame, hand-clappy pop song" and compared the track to Gwen Stefani's songs.
+Writing for Canadian music magazine Cokemachineglow, Lindsay Zoladz applauded the song for its "bombastic percussions".

 TJ of Neon Limelight gave a mixed review, calling it "sassy" but "would work better for an artist at least a decade younger than Aguilera", with its "painfully adolescent lyrics".
 Becky Bain of Idolator wrote, "It's one of those pandering songs that will no doubt have young girls singing along, particularly the chorus, but it's a lazy one that leaves rubs us the wrong way."
 Bradley Stern from MuuMuse named it a "filler, including the noisy, childish chant."
 Greg Kot of the Chicago Tribune commented that "it's the kind of trite glitter-disco might've dispensed", while comparing it to Spice Girls' songs.
 Eric Henderson gave to the song a negative review, writing, "Considering 'I Hate Boys' is closer than I ever thought Christina would ever come to recording a Daphne Aguilera track, it's ironically also one of many tracks on Bionic that sound tailor-made to accompany the opening credits of Johnny Weir's forthcoming reality show."

 In his retrospective commentary on Bionic, Daniel Megarry of the Gay Times called "I Hate Boys" a tongue-in-cheek post-breakup anthem—a "cult favourite moment" on the album.
-Idolator's 2020 evaluation of the long play noted that the song "would have been a smash hit at any other time in Aguilera’s career".
+Idolators 2020 evaluation of the long play noted that the song "would have been a smash hit at any other time in Aguilera’s career".